MissouriMRR/ai-racing/README.md

 # ai-racing
-The programs associated with the development of drone racing power
+The programs associated with the development of drone racing powered my Microsoft's AirSim Drone Racing Lab